KosB22/KosB22/README.md

 ## 🧑‍💻 About Me

-I’m a PhD-trained data professional with hands-on experience in **Machine Learning and AI Engineering**, backed by a strong foundation in research, statistical analysis, and real-world data modelling.
+I’m a PhD-trained Senior Data Scientist with 7+ years with hands-on experience in **Machine Learning and AI Engineering**, backed by a strong foundation in research, statistical analysis, and real-world data modelling.
 My expertise spans environmental modelling, predictive analytics, and building ML pipelines with scalable tools like **PySpark**, **Scikit-learn**, and **Databricks**.

 I completed an **AI residency at Apziva**, where I worked on **LLM-based text classification and summarization** projects under the mentorship of seasoned AI engineers.
 I enjoy building practical ML solutions that scale and generalize.